Effective Grief Care Services

 Our research has shown that grieving children and families who attended Pathfinders groups at Judi’s House show improvements in:

 - Health and sleep issues

 - Academic performance

 - Family functioning and communication

 - Adult depressive symptoms

-Preventative services that address childhood grief and trauma early on can help keep youth on track developmentally and have the potential to save communities significant long-term costs.
+Preventive services that address childhood grief and trauma early on can help keep youth on track developmentally and have the potential to save communities significant long-term costs.

 The Adjustment to Trauma, Loss, and Adversity Scale (ATLAS) is one of the tools developed at Judi’s House to assess and track children’s adjustment after a death.
-It examines the impact of bereavement and the effect of grief interventions on emotional, cognitive, behavioral, physical, academic and social adjustment, with higher scores indicating more adjustment difficulties.
+It examines the impact of bereavement and the effect of grief interventions on emotional, cognitive, behavioral, physical, academic, and social adjustment, with higher scores indicating more adjustment difficulties.
 As can be seen in this graph of ATLAS scores, research findings indicate that children’s grief-related difficulties improve substantially after attending just ten weeks of Pathfinders.
 Most importantly, scores continue to decrease even a year later.

 An Issue that Will Always Exist

 Judi’s House cannot prevent the events that cause grief.
 Death is inevitable, and there will always be children and families struggling with the tragic loss of loved ones.
-However, what we can do is ensure that grieving children are not forgotten, and provide them with the preventative programs and individualized services necessary to begin their healing process.
+However, what we can do is ensure that grieving children are not forgotten, and provide them with the preventive programs and individualized services necessary to begin their healing process.